Finding The Best Fonts for Logos

 Prompt w/ Source Sans Pro

-Prompt is a clean, formal sans serif font that matches well with the image in this coffee logo.
+Prompt is a clean, formal sans serif logo font that matches well with the image in this coffee logo.

-Its carefully organised style makes it easily legible in long sections of text and display sizes.
+Its carefully organized style makes it easily legible in long sections of text and display sizes.

 Due to this flexibility, it’s easy to see why Prompt is one of the best fonts on our list.

 The thin characters of the BenchNine font look splendid in this restaurant logo design.